 An optional microphone extension cable can be used to mount the microphone away from the unit itself.

-The SE3-320 comes complete with a plug-top power adapter.
+The SE3-320 comes complete with a power adapter.
 This provides the safe low voltage that the noise sign requires.

 Extension Power Cable - The power adapter that is included uses a 5V USB style cable.
 This is convenient as both power supply and cable are readily available if they need replacing.
 However, USB cables are not suitable for more than a few metres.
 If you need to run power for a longer distance then you need the PSU24DC power adapter with one or more POWEX10 extension cables.